gilbert225/edk2-platforms/Platform/SiFive/PlatformPkg/Readme.md

 ```

 ### Requirements
 Build EDK2 RISC-V platform requires GCC RISC-V toolchain.
-Refer to https://github.com/riscv/riscv-gnu-toolchain for the details.
+Refer to https://github.com/riscv/riscv-gnu-toolchain
-The commit ID 64879b24 is verified to build RISC-V EDK2 platform and boot to EFI SHELL successfully.
+for the details.
+The commit ID 64879b24 is verified to build RISC-V EDK2
+platform and boot to EFI SHELL successfully.

 ### EDK2 project
-Currently, the EDK2 RISC-V platform can only build with edk2 project in **edk2-staging/RISC-V-V2** branch.
-The build architecture whcih is supported and verified so far is "RISCV64".
-The verified RISC-V toolchain is https://github.com/riscv/riscv-gnu-toolchain @64879b24, toolchain tag is "GCCRISCV" declared in tools_def.txt<br>
+Currently, the EDK2 RISC-V platform can only build with edk2 project in
+**edk2-staging/RISC-V-V2** branch.
+The build architecture whcih is supported
+and verified so far is "RISCV64".
+The verified RISC-V toolchain is https://github.com/riscv/riscv-gnu-toolchain @64879b24
+, toolchain tag is "GCC5" declared in tools_def.txt<br>

 ### Linux Build Instructions
 You can build the RISC-V platform using below script, <br>